Newspaper Page Text

 Turner served a delicious repast.

-Our pext meeting wiil be Decem
+Our next meeting will be Decem

-ber 23 at the home of Mr. and Mrs.
+ber 23 at the home of Mr and Mrs.

-Herbert Kendail, 141 Walnut St
+Herbert Kendall, 141 Walnut St

 Come early.